aither64/nojs-tabs/README.md

 tab.querySelector(`titleSelector`).innerHTML.
 It can also be a `function (tab)` that returns the title for given tab.

+### `removeHeading`
+If true, the heading from the tab is removed and appears only in the tab bar.
+This option is not evaluated if `titleSelector` is a function.
+Defaults to true.

 ### `tabBar`
 Element in which `<ul>` with tab titles is created.
 The `tabBar` element must have a unique id.